MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Embedded_Linux/04_RFS_SdCard/ReadMe.md

 8. Let's repeat assiging loops to sd card

 ### OK!
 If you followed my steps you will find a surprise!!!
-- After mounting rootfs everything will be lost so, We should do that, we should do it on a host file then create rootfs which will be mounted
+- After mounting rootfs everything will be lost so, We shouldn't do that, we should do it on a host file then create rootfs which will be mounted

 ### Repeat all steps again
 9. Now Let's move zImage and dtb to boot